giespaepen/socket-system/README.md

 ```

 Messages are popped from the list and delivered.
 This service is based on the WS package and also runs on NodeJS.

+# Development
+## Common
+The package `socket-common` contains the common functions and objects for both sink and server.
+Code stuff and run `npm run build:dev`.
+To use it in socket and server run `npm i` in those components folders.

+## Components
+You can easily run it.
+First fire up the `docker-compose.yml` which starts a redis and a redis-commander.
+Individual components (sink and server) can be started with `npm run start:dev`.